Material-Blazor/Material.Blazor/articles/CoreComponents.md

 ---
 # Core Components

 Material Theme closely specifies the HTML markup for its [core components](https://material.io/develop/web).
-Blazor MDC implements many of these and aheres rigorously to the markup specification.
+Material.Blazor implements many of these and aheres rigorously to the markup specification.
 We term these "Core Components.
-Blazor MDC also has non core [Plus Components](xref:A.PlusComponents).
+Material.Blazor also has non core [Plus Components](xref:A.PlusComponents).

 ## Component List